beeware/briefcase/docs/reference/platforms/linux/appimage.rst

 1. Run the version-sensitive parts of the build process inside Docker.
 This is the default behavior of Briefcase.
-This also means that it is possible to build Linux binaries on macOS and Windows.
+This also means that it is possible to build Linux binaries on any platform that can run Docker.

 2. Install Ubuntu 16.04 on your own machine.